HunterBaines/vim-timetap-cli/README.md

 # change into the project's root directory
 $ cd vim-timetap-cli/

-# make sure the program is executable
+# copy the program into what you want the executable to be called, e.g.:
+$ cp vimtimetap.py vim-timetap

+# make this newly copied file executable
-$ chmod +x vim-timetap.py
+$ chmod +x vim-timetap

-# copy the program (minus its extension) to some directory in your PATH, e.g.:
+# move this newly executable file to somewhere in your PATH, e.g.:
-$ cp vim-timetap.py ~/.local/bin/vim-timetap
+$ mv vim-timetap ~/.local/bin/
 ```

 If you already have